jeremyosborne/confetti-pigs-in-space/README.md

 TODO
 ----
+* Really need alignable multiline text.
+* Add targets, and a max number of targets allowed on screen at a time.
-* Add a timer in the upper right.
+* Add collisions back in.
+* Add particles for exploding targets.
 * BUG: There seems to be a sound problem on Firefox but only when serving up the files from my home site?
 * BUG: TextOverlay with an empty string fails, but it seems the failure is due to gamejs.

 Notes